-Screamin' Dill Pickle Pringles Are The Pringle Flavor That We All Need To Stop Sleeping On Immediately
+Pringles Has A Screamin' Dill Pickle Flavor That All Pickle Fans Need To Try, Stat

 All of the best foods begin with the letter "p."
 Don't believe it?
 Consider pie, peaches, pastries, potatoes, and, of course, pickles.
 So what happens if you combine the latter two?
 Something unprecedented: Pickle-flavored Pringles.
 Pringles Screamin' Dill Pickle is perhaps the brand's most daring flavor yet.
 Its bold, big flavor is a must-try for fans of unexpected food combinations and pickleheads alike.